ninezerozeronine/chip-computer/microcode_notes.rst

 00 XXX 110 - Used by jump if zero

-A copy to an immediate value doesnt make sense, you can't write to an immediate value 00 XXX 111 - Used by jump if Negative
+A copy to an immediate value doesnt make sense, you can't write to an immediate value 00 XXX 111 - Used by jump if negative

 Loading into SP - Not very useful.
 Can be achieved with a load to a reg then a copy anyway.
 01 [XXX] 100